shantanushrivastava/PhonePe-Payment-Analytics-Dashboard/README.md

 ## Project Overview

 This project simulates a real-world payment analytics use case inspired by PhonePe.
-The goal was to build an end-to-end BI solution — from raw data to a fully interactive dashboard — covering data modelling, DAX calculations, and visual design.
+The goal was to build an end-to-end BI solution, covering everything from raw data to a fully interactive dashboard, including data modelling, DAX calculations, and visual design.

 ---

 ## Tech Stack

-- **Power BI Desktop** — Dashboard development
+- **Power BI Desktop** for dashboard development
-- **DAX** — Custom measures and time intelligence
+- **DAX** for custom measures and time intelligence
-- **Power Query** — Data cleaning and transformation
+- **Power Query** for data cleaning and transformation
-- **Excel** — Data source
+- **Excel** as the data source
-- **Figma** — Dashboard layout design
+- **Figma** for dashboard layout design

 ---